-In a land area of 24,409 square kilometers, the diocesan territory covers the town of Malang and other areas in East Java including Jember, Banyuwangi, Madura, Lumajang, Pasuruan, Probolinggo, Purworejo, Situbondo.
+In a land area of 24,409 square kilometers, the diocesan territory covers the town of Malang and other areas in East Java, including Jember, Banyuwangi, Madura, Lumajang, Pasuruan, Probolinggo, Purworejo and Situbondo.

-In the diocesan territory the population was 16,498,709 at end of 2016.
+In the diocesan territory, the population was 16,498,709 at 2016-end.
 As a province, East Java has the greatest population density.
 People are from different ethnic backgrounds including Javanese, Chinese, Dayak, and Flores.

 Javanese with different dialects is in use in the diocesan territory, also Madurese language.

-Pioneering the way of God's Kingdom in the eastern part of Java began in 1580, when the Portuguese shipping in a storm had to anchor in Panarukan.
-It is not clear whether there was already a preaching effort since the visit of the Portuguese, who brought Father Bernardino Ferrari.
-They left Panarukan and sailed to the Moluccas.
-A few years later, the priests of the Dominican Order tried to spread the Gospel in Panarukan and Banyuwangi.
-Recorded are the names of Fathers Emmanuele, Pascuale, Pietro and Giorgio.
-There is no information regarding the work of the Dominican Order in the 16th century, until they were reportedly drawn to Malacca, leaving Pascuale as a martyr.
+Mission work started in the eastern part of Java in 1580 when the Portuguese traders came to Panarukan.
+A few years later, the priests of the Dominican Order tried to spread the Gospel in Panarukan and Banyuwangi led by Fathers Emmanuele, Pascuale, Pietro and Giorgio.
+There is no information regarding the work of the Dominican Order in the 16th century, until they were reportedly drawn to Malacca, while leaving Pascuale as a martyr.

-The land, sea and air transportations are available in the diocese.
+Land, sea and air transportations are available in the diocese.
 Villages can be accessed from the main asphalted roads.
-Almost every island has harbor connecting one another, and every day the sea transportations are available.
+Almost every island has harbor connecting one another.

 People make up of civil servants, farmers, traders and mostly employees.